I Want to Apply

 - Computer Science and Engineering Majors: Preference is given to applicants who have taken and earned strong grades in science and mathematics courses.

-- Dance, Music and Theatre Arts-Performance: Applicants must successfully pass an audition (typically scheduled in February) and meet general admissions requirements for admission to the major and the university.
+- Dance, Music, and Theatre Arts-Performance: Applicants must successfully pass an audition and meet general admissions requirements for admission to the major and the university.

 - Nursing: You must earn a B or better grade in high school intermediate algebra, biology, and chemistry with lab courses for consideration.
 If AP or IB level courses are taken in these areas, you must earn a B or better grade in the course.
 Preference is given to applicants who have taken and earned strong grades in science and mathematics courses.
-Review our first-year students nursing prerequisite requirements for more information.
+Review our Bachelor’s of Science in Nursing - Direct Entry web page for more information.

 Special consideration is given to students who have overcome life obstacles, participated in college preparatory programs, and attend high schools within SDSU's local admission area.